Colposcopy

 FAQs

-A colposcopy is a very safe procedure with minimal risk of any serious problems.
+A Colposcopy is a very safe procedure with minimal risk of any serious problems.

 You may however experience some side effects which are as follows:

-- Pain or discomfort - If you experience any pain or discomfort make the colposcopist aware so they can try and make you more comfortable.
+- Pain or discomfort - If you experience any pain or discomfort make the Colposcopist aware so they can try and make you more comfortable.

 - Brown vaginal discharge - This is caused by the liquids used to highlight abnormal cells in the cervix and should pass quickly.